How To Wake Up Earlier And Get More Stuff Done

 I distinctly remember being a kid, and then a teenager, and then an early-twenty-something, who marveled at adults' weird insistence on waking up way before they absolutely had to--before their clocks signaled that get-up-now-or-get-fired alarm.
 You chose to wake up at 6 a.m.?!
 What a weirdo.

 But then of course, those early twenties slip into your late twenties.
-Your career is buzzing along, and there comes a day that the harsh reality of the calendar day hits you: 24 hours are just too few.
+Your career is buzzing along, and there comes a time when the harsh reality of the calendar day hits you: 24 hours are just too few.
 And though it might take you a minute to arrive at this conclusion (because it’s really not a fun one to draw), you eventually come to realize that the only answer is getting up earlier.